-As a material principally manufactured using carbon-neutral biomass energy and having the unique characteristic of sequestering carbon for decades, wood can contribute to reducing greenhouse gas emissions and help meet sustainability and energy efficiency goals in building projects.
+As a material principally manufactured using carbon-neutral biomass energy and having the unique characteristic of sequestering carbon for the life of the structure, wood can contribute to reducing greenhouse gas emissions and help meet sustainability and energy efficiency goals in building projects.

 AWC and its members are committed to reducing the environmental impact of buildings by encouraging energy-efficient, environmentally responsible choices in the design and building process.
 The wood products industry supports use of scientifically-justified green building evaluation systems and standards that help determine the environmental impacts of building materials.
 When selecting systems to evaluate building environmental impacts, owners and designers must take a balanced approach that supports open competition for multiple green building certification systems and favor rating systems developed through American National Standards Institute (ANSI)-approved procedures.